nils-hamel/spherical-camera/README.md

 &nbsp;
 <img src="https://github.com/nils-hamel/spherical-camera/blob/master/doc/image/algorithm-4b.jpg?raw=true" width="384">
 <br />
 <i>Evolution of rotation (left) and tranlsation (right) estimation error mean and standard deviation according to the distribution of the features.
-For each of the 32 points of measure, 32 different sets of 16 features are considered - Images : Nils Hamel</i>
+For each of the 32 points of measure, 32 different sets of 16 features are considered.
+The light and dark blue lines give the 36x24mm sensors 35mm and 24mm corresponding angles of view - Images : Nils Hamel</i>
 </p>
 <br />